AVIF vs WebP: Which Modern Image Format Is Better?

 What Is the AVIF Image Format?

-It has higher compression efficiency than older image formats like JPEG, with file sizes 50% smaller than JPEG and 20-30% smaller than WebP.
+When it comes to AVIF vs JPEG, AVIF has higher compression efficiency, with file sizes 50% smaller than JPEG and 20-30% smaller than WebP.

 AVIF supports both lossy and lossless compression, transparency, animation, color profiles, and HDR.
 AVIF can also handle 10- and 12-bit colors at full resolution.